davedotdev/ddbtools/README.md

 # README

-This library is a set of Go based AWS SDK V2 helper tools.
+This library is a set of Go based AWS SDK V2 helper tools for DynamoDB.

-Currently it's one tool, but I suspect more will be added over time.

 __Installation__